leomet07/express_template/README.md

 # Express Template

-## An express tempalte with some basic routes and a basic mongodb collection database.
+## An express tempalte with basic routes and a basic mongodb collection database.